The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Structural Results

 Assume there is an arc from~$x$ to~$\{u,w\}$, without loss of generality let~$xu\in A$.
 If~$xw\in A$, let~$Q$ be a~$[u,w]$-QHP in~$D-\{x,y\}$ as given by \cref{thm:weak-qhp}. \Cref{thm:weak-qhp} is applicable as we have

 Then~$xQy$ is the desired path.
 Otherwise,~$xw\notin A$.
-If there are 2 internally disjoint~$(x,w)$-paths in~$D-\{y,u\}$, there are 3 internally disjoint~$(x,w)$-paths of length at least 2 in~$D-y$ and so \cref{thm:3-paths} yields an~$(x,w)$-QHP in~$D-y$ and with that an~$(x,y)$-QHP in~$D$.
+If there are 2 internally disjoint~$(x,w)$-paths in~$D-\{y,u\}$, there are~3 internally disjoint~$(x,w)$-paths of length at least 2 in~$D-y$ and so \cref{thm:3-paths} yields an~$(x,w)$-QHP in~$D-y$ and with that an~$(x,y)$-QHP in~$D$.
 Thus, there exists~$r\in V-\{x,y,u,w\}$ such that~$\{u,r\}$ is a 2-separator of~$x$ and~$w$ in~$D-y$.
 As this is also a 2-separator of~$x$ and~$y$ in~$D$, it must be a trivial 2-separator, so~$N^+(x)=\{u,r\}$.
 By \cref{lem:2-sep-arcs}, we may assume~$uru$ to be a 2-cycle in~$D$.
 If~$rw\notin A$, there must be 2 internally disjoint~$(r,w)$-paths in~$D-\{x,y,u\}$ because all 2-separators of~$x$ and~$y$ are trivial.
 With the third path~$ruw$, this yields an~$(r,w)$-QHP in~$D-\{x,y\}$ through \cref{thm:3-paths} and with that an~$(x,y)$-QHP in~$D$, so assume~$rw\in A$.

-Set~$D'\coloneqq D-\{x,y\}$.
+Set~$D'\coloneq D-\{x,y\}$.
 If~$D'-r$ contains a~$[u,w]$-QHP, we obtain the desired path, so assume this is not the case.
 Thus, one of the two conditions of \cref{thm:weak-qhp} must apply as we have

 If the first condition applies,~$D'-\{r,u\}$ is not strong.
 As~$D'$ is 2-strong, there exists an~$(r,u)$-QHP~$Q$ in~$D'$ by \cref{lem:not-2-strong} and~$xQy$ is the desired path.
-If the alternative condition applies,~$D'-\{r,w\}$ is not strong and contains an~$(r,w)$-QHP in~$D'$ by a symmetric argument, which also leads to the desired path.
-Therefore, we may assume~$\{u,w\}\Rightarrow x$.
+If the alternative condition applies,~${D'-\{r,w\}}$ is not strong and contains an~$(r,w)$-QHP in~$D'$ by a symmetric argument, which also leads to the desired path.
+This completes the proof if there is an arc from~$x$ to~$\{u,w\}$, so we may assume~$\{u,w\}\Rightarrow x$.